Directed Payment Programs

 The Rural Access to Primary and Preventive Services (RAPPS) program is designed to incentivize rural health clinics (RHCs) that provide primary and preventive care services to persons in rural areas of the state enrolled in STAR, STAR+PLUS and STAR Kids.
 Two classes of providers are eligible to participate: (1) Hospital-based RHCs, which include non-state government-owned and private RHCs, and (2) Free-standing RHCs.

-RAPPS funds are paid through two components of the managed care capitation rate:
+RAPPS funds are paid through one component of the managed care capitation rate:

-A RHC must report semi-annually all data for all measures as a condition of participation in the program.
-On August 1, 2022, CMS approved RAPPS for the program period covering September 1, 2022 to August 31, 2023, which is the second year of the program.
-Copies of pre-prints submitted to CMS, and questions and answers related to the submission, are listed below.
+A participating RHC must report on all quality measures as a condition of participation in the program.
+On Aug.
+15, 2024, CMS approved RAPPS for the program period covering Sept.
+1, 2024 to Aug.
+31, 2025, which is the fourth year of the program.

 Directed Payment Program for Behavioral Health Services

 The Directed Payment Program for Behavioral Health Services (DPP BHS) is designed to promote and improve access to behavioral health services, care coordination, and successful care transitions for individuals enrolled in STAR, STAR+PLUS and STAR Kids.
-Two classes of providers are eligible to participate: (1) CMHCs and Local Behavioral Health Authority (LBHAs) with the Certified Community Behavioral Health Center (CCBHC) certification, and (2) CMHCs and LBHAs without CCBHC certification.
+One class of provider is eligible to participate: (1) Community Mental Health Centers (CMHCs) and Local Behavioral Health Authority (LBHAs) with the Certified Community Behavioral Health Center (CCBHC) certification.

-DPP BHS funds are paid through two components of the managed care capitation rates:
+DPP BHS funds are paid through one component of the managed care capitation rates:

-As a condition of participation in DPP BHS, a provider must report data semi-annually for all measures as a condition of participation.
-On August 1, 2022, CMS approved DPP BHS for the program period covering September 1, 2022 to August 31, 2023, which is the second year of the program.
-Copies of pre-prints submitted to CMS, and questions and answers related to the submission, are listed below.
+A participating provider must report on all quality measures as a condition of participation.
+On July 30, 2024, CMS approved DPP BHS for the program period covering Sept.
+1, 2024 to Aug.
+31, 2025, which is the fourth year of the program.

 CMS and HHSC Correspondence